Jury convicts Chicago police officer of murder in 2014 shooting of black teen

 Defense lawyers also portrayed McDonald as a dangerous armed criminal under the influence of a drug.

 City officials resisted releasing the video publicly but eventually did so in response to a Freedom of Information Act lawsuit filed by a journalists.
-The video sparked days of protests, led to the firing of Chicago Police Superintendent Garry McCarthy and prompted calls for Chicago Mayor Rahm Emanuel to resign.

-Reporting by Suzannah Gonzales in Chicago; Writing by Joseph Ax in New York; Editing by Matthew Lewis
+Reporting by Suzannah Gonzales in Chicago; Additional reporting by Robert Chiarito in Chicago; Writing by Joseph Ax and Daniel Trotta; Editing by Matthew Lewis